MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model-regression.md

 ## More about regression

-You can perform many different types of regression analyses.
-For example, you might use them in finance, engineering, or education.
-A housing price predictor might use a regression algorithm to predict the value of a particular house, based on historical data about regional house prices.
+Regression is a methodology used widely in fields ranging from engineering to education.
+For example, you might use regression to predict the value of a house based on regional data, or to create projections about future enrollment.

-Regression is a task that you can do with many tools: you can fit a regression line in Excel, or on graph paper!
+Regression tasks are supported in many tools: for example, Excel provides "What If" analysis, forecasting over time, and the Analysis ToolPak for traditional regression.

 The modules for regression in Machine Learning Studio each incorporate a different method, or algorithm, for regression.
 In general, a regression algorithm tries to learn the value of a function for a particular instance of data.
 You might predict someone's height by using a height function, or predict the probability of hospital admission based on medical test values.